Reading time: 8 minutes

 “Self-care means taking good care of your body and mind.
 It will keep you happy, healthy, and ready to learn and play.”

-You could tell them that brushing their teeth every day, eating healthy snacks, and getting enough sleep are all parts of self-care.
+Tomorrow, you could add that brushing their teeth every day, eating healthy snacks, and getting enough sleep are all parts of self-care.

 Self-Care Habits For Kids